metaplex-foundation/developer-hub/src/pages/token-metadata/update.md

 - **Collection Details**: This attribute enables us to set or clear the collection details of the asset.
 - **Rule Set**: This attribute enables us to set or clear the rule set of the asset.
 This is only relevant for [Programmable Non-Fungibles](/token-metadata/pnfts).

+Note that certain delegated authorities can also update the **Metadata** account of assets as discussed in the "[Delegated Authorities](/token-metadata/delegates)" page.

 Here is how you can use our SDKs to update an asset on Token Metadata.

 {% dialect-switcher title="Update Assets" %}